MicrosoftDocs/sdk-api/sdk-api-src/content/mscat/nf-mscat-cryptcatgetattrinfo.md

 ### -param pCatMember [in]

-A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatmember_">CRYPTCATMEMBER</a> structure that represents the member to retrieve the attribute information for.
+A pointer to a [CRYPTCATMEMBER](https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatmember)a> structure that represents the member to retrieve the attribute information for.
 This can be obtained by calling the <a href="https://docs.microsoft.com/windows/desktop/api/mscat/nf-mscat-cryptcatgetmemberinfo">CryptCATGetMemberInfo</a> function.
 This parameter is required and cannot be <b>NULL</b>.

 ### -param pwszReferenceTag [in]